"Navigating towards a deeper understanding of Jesus and each other."

 Beginnings Camp is a one-night excursion designed to launch youth group for the new school year.
 We play games, hike, swim, learn, laugh, explore nature, examine our hearts, and dive into the myriad of ways that God reveals Himself to us.
 This is a pivotal experience that helps to set the tone for the entire year.

 Snow Camp takes place every year at Blair Lake Bible Camp in Jones, MI.
 We gather together with other youth in the Common Ground family of churches.
 It’s a great time to evaluate what God is up to in our lives as we drink hot chocolate, go sledding, play in the game room, worship, hear compelling messages from God’s Word and take a polar bear plunge for all who dare.
+Please click here for a 2025 Snow Camp packing list and more info.

 If you would like to inquire about camp or event scholarships, please contact youth-midtown@cground.org.